Spikeysanju/sanju.sh/src/content/writing/building-side-projects.md

 ## Few things I've learned:

-- **Embrace failure.** First hackathon?
+- **Ok to failure.** First hackathon?
 Dead last.
 Next one?
 First place.
 - **Collaborate.** Solo for years.
 Joined a team.
 Mind-blowing growth.
 - **Document everything.** Future you will thank you.
 Trust me.
 - **Sleep on it.** Stuck on a bug for hours.
 Slept.
 Solved it at breakfast.